Editor’s Note: This post was originally written in 2016 and has been updated with new ways to achieve that hygge feeling in Whistler.

 Explore the night.
 Instead of ziplining or snowmobiling during the day, embark on an adventure after the sun goes down.
 A starlit journey through the snowy landscape is the perfect way to celebrate a long winter night.
 Stop to marvel at the moon and connect the constellations.

 Stretch.
-Join a candlelit Yin yoga class at Loka Yoga in Creekside and savor the present as your muscles release and mind unwinds.
+Join an evening Yin yoga class at Yogacara and savour the present as your muscles release and mind unwinds.
 The hit of endorphins and clarity from meditation will have you appreciating everything in this winter wonderland from the graceful fall of a single snowflake to a friendly smile from a passerby.
-Other yoga studios in Whistler offer deep release and restorative classes that can help you achieve a state of bliss and balance.

 Soak.
 Sometimes you need the silence to revel in the moment- the kind of silence that comes after a snowfall, blanketing the senses into pure appreciation.
 You can find that kind of silence at the Scandinave Spa as you soak up the benefits of hydrotherapy while immersed in the hot and cold baths surrounded by mountain views.
 Or let a professional go at your muscles with a Shiatsu, Javanese, Swedish or Kundalini massage at another of Whistler’s spas.

 Curl up.
 Did you know Whistler is home to a coffee shop and bakery that sits right next to a bookstore?
 You can have your cake and read too.
 From Village Square enter Armchair Bookstore, hunt for that must-have book and then continue down the hallway to Gone Village Eatery.
 Pair your literary choice with an appropriate cozy drink (or homemade soup) and curl up in one of the comfy pillowed corners.
-There is also the impressive Whistler Public Library where you can get lost in a book or listen to a local explorer tell a tale at an Armchair Session.
+There is also the impressive Whistler Public Library where you can get lost in a book.

 Try Local Favourites